Gdoc/Admin

 Female participation in labor markets grew remarkably in the 20th century

 The 20th century saw a radical increase in the number of women participating in labor markets across early-industrialized countries.
-The chart here shows this.
-It plots long-run female participation rates, piecing together OECD data and available historical estimates for a selection of early-industrialized countries.

 Married women drove the increase in female labor force participation in rich countries

 What do we know about the characteristics of the women who drove this remarkable historical expansion of female labor force participation in rich countries?
-As it turns out, the evidence shows that most of the long-run increase in the participation of women in labor markets throughout the last century is attributable specifically to an increase in the participation of married women.
+As it turns out, the evidence shows that most of the long-run rise in the participation of women in labor markets throughout the last century is attributable specifically to an increase in the participation of married women.

 As an example, the chart here shows female labor force participation rates in the US, by marital status.3 As we can see, the marked upward trend observed for the general female population is mainly driven by the trend among married women.
-Heckman and Killingsworth (1986) provide evidence of similar historical trends for the UK, Germany and Canada.4
+Heckman and Killingsworth (1986) provide evidence of similar historical trends for the UK, Germany, and Canada.4

 Higher female labor force participation often went together with fewer worked hours

-The charts above provide evidence regarding the expansion of female labor supply via higher participation rates.
-But this is of course only one way of measuring market supply.
-What about the number of hours worked?
 This is a relevant question since working hours for the general population decreased substantially in rich countries as they increased their productivity throughout the 20th century.

 The chart here provides some clues.
-It shows several decades of changing average weekly hours worked for women in a selection of OECD countries.
-As we can see, most countries show negative trends, which is consistent with the trends for the population as a whole.
-However, some of these trends are still remarkable if we take into account the substantial increase in female participation taking place at the same time.
+It shows average weekly hours worked by women in a selection of OECD countries over several decades.
+In most countries, average weekly hours fell over time, which is consistent with the trends for the population as a whole.

-This is an important pattern: at the same time as more women in rich countries started participating in labor markets, there was often a reduction in the average number of hours that women spent at work.
+This is an important pattern: as more women in rich countries entered the labor force, there was often a reduction in the average number of hours that women spent at work.

 Female labor force participation worldwide is higher today than several decades ago

-On the aggregate, what does this imply for the global trend?
-The answer is not obvious, since some countries have missing data, and global trends are particularly sensitive to changes in large countries, such as India.
 Using statistical assumptions to impute missing data, the World Development Report (2012) estimates that in the period 1980-2008, the global rate of female labor force participation increased from 50.2 to 51.8 percent, while the male rate fell slightly from 82.0 to 77.7 percent.
 So the gender gap narrowed from 32 percentage points in 1980 to 26 percentage points in 2008.

 The global expansion of female labor supply has come with an increase in the average age of women in the labor force